 Chair of the Board, Huairou Commission, New York, USA

-A visionary and pioneer in community development, Jan is the founder of numerous national, global and local organizations, including in her hometown of Brooklyn, NY.
+A visionary and pioneer in community development, Jan is the founder of numerous national, global and local organizations.
 A champion of grassroots women around the globe, Jan is the creator of a Leadership Support Process to facilitate grassroots women’s leadership.
 Supporting the knowledge and contributions of grassroots women, Jan led the national Institute for Women and Community Development and the Neighborhood Women College Program.
 Nationally, she founded the National Congress of Neighborhood Women, and globally, she played a founding role in GROOTS International and the Huairou Commission.
 She has taught at the Adelphi University School of Social Work, Pratt Institute, LaGuardia Community College and the New School.
 Under the Carter administration, she worked as the Associate Director in the White House Office of Public Liaison, as well as the Office of Policy and Planning and Action with Peace Corps and Vista.
 In 2009, Jan was awarded the UN-Habitat Scroll of Honor for four decades of commitment to improving grassroots women’s lives globally.
 In addition to raising more than USD 4 million for work with grassroots women, Jan has supported highly innovative initiatives, such as the Grassroots Academies, held at each World Urban Forum, and the Local to Local Dialogue Process.

 Co-Chair of the Board